 Maintenance: Stainless Steel vs Hard Anodized

-You can’t put hard anodized pressure cookers in the dishwasher because it can discolor or damage the protective coating.
+You can’t put hard anodized pressure cookers in the dishwasher because they can discolor or damage the protective coating.
 That means you have to hand wash the pressure cooker.
 For some people, that never becomes a problem.
 Never use steel wool on hard anodized pressure cookers either because of how it can wear away at the protective coating.

 On the other hand, most say that you can use stainless steel in the dishwasher.
 You have some people who don’t want to take that risk, but others don’t have an issue with it.
 Along with that, you can use steel wool to wear away at bits of hard food that have dried onto the pot.
 Cleaning stainless steel doesn’t have as many risks with your pressure cooker.
 You can use stainless steel in the oven without the fear that you will damage it.

 With hard anodized pressure cookers, you want to fill the sink with warm water, put in a few drops of mild soaps, and don’t use an abrasive cleaning pad.
 This ensures that your hard anodized pressure cooker will last longer.
 If you wear away at the anodized layer, it won’t last as long as it would otherwise last.

 Price: Which Gives You a Better Buy?

 Hard anodized pressure cookers, on the other hand, cost anywhere from $40 to $80, depending on the model and brand.
 The price tag varies on stainless steel and hard anodized pressure cookers, and it doesn’t have a big impact on price.

 If you want the pressure cooker solely based on price, buy the hard anodized, but if you want the better value over the long term, buy a stainless steel pressure cooker.